HEPCompSim/DCSim/README.md

 The created tarball `dcsim-env.tar.gz` can then be uploaded to a storage element and copied from there to a different machine.

+**Beware:** It was observed that the simulation from a shared Conda environment can be significantly slower than in the native installation.

 ## Usage

 When you have successfully installed the simulator or activated the conda environment you can run
 ```bash
 dc-sim --help